Beyond Static Forecasting: Unleashing the Power of World Models for Mobile Traffic Extrapolation: Methods

-Including future actions in the encoding is essential for the world model to answer counterfactual queries: it allows the decoder to condition its predictions on hypothetical parameter adjustments that have not yet occurred.
-During rollout (Eq.~\eqref{eq:rollout}), operators can specify arbitrary future action trajectories to explore how different parameter configurations would reshape traffic distributions.
+Future actions allow the decoder to condition on hypothetical parameter changes that have not yet occurred in the observed history.
+During rollout (Eq.~\eqref{eq:rollout}), operators can specify future action trajectories for counterfactual analysis.